![]() |

 willing to make up my own opinion and take a calculated risk, though.
 It

 helped me learn that it can be okay to take calculated risks.
-At least in my case, my experience with homeschooling did set the

 stage for the entrepreneurial things I’m doing now.
 The jury still is